FGA is a specialized HUD Subsidized and LIHTC Property Management Firm

 Most management companies primarily focus on managing the property they own, often setting aside other investment properties’ needs.
 As an Affordable Housing Property Management Firm, FGA does not own any of the buildings we manage.
 Before any decisions are made, we have a fiduciary responsibility of consulting our owners and board members on policy matters and significant expenditures.

 In an emergency, such as a fire or earthquake, we have a full staff of building employees who are highly skilled and trained in on-site crisis management.

-Since our founding in 1967, we have managed most of our current buildings since they were built through the 1960s, 1970s, and 1980s.
-FGA’s properties are in the Los Angeles, Orange, San Bernardino, and San Diego County areas.
+Since our founding in 1967, we have managed most of our current buildings since they were built in the 1960s, 1970s, and 1980s.
+FGA’s properties are in the Los Angeles, Orange, Riverside, San Bernardino, and San Diego County areas.
 Since 1985, we have owned our headquarters in Pasadena, CA. We focus solely on the management of the buildings in our portfolio, protecting our owners’ investment.

 Fiscal management and consultation are integral to what we do for our clients.

 We have arranged the financing for 52 HUD projects over the years.
 We are experts at HUD programs and work with several clients to obtain funds to modernize aging facilities.
 Many of our clients have refinanced their buildings with our assistance.
 We acted as loan consultants on many of the buildings we manage, either with traditional or tax credit financing.
 Additionally, we are very familiar with partnering with significant contractors on big jobs, such as substantial retrofitting on many large buildings.